 Problem solved.
 Maybe if we all pretend Deadpool 3 is a Fox movie Disney will get out of the way and let him be rated-R.

-On the flipside of that positivity, Deadpool’s creator, Robert Liefeld had been speaking out about what Disney and Marvel are planning to do with Deadpool and he indicated they weren’t going to make Deadpool 3.
+Deadpool’s creator, Robert Liefeld had been speaking out about what Disney and Marvel are planning to do with Deadpool and he indicated they weren’t going to make Deadpool 3.

 Fans responded by saying that Liefeld isn’t involved in the production and Disney (true) and therefore was just speculating and doesn’t actually know what he’s talking about.
 Unfortunately for anyone anticipating Deadpool 3, it now seems that isn’t the cast.